astronomer/airflow-guides/guides/what-is-an-operator.md

 Operators are the building blocks of Airflow DAGs.
 They contain the logic of how data is processed in a pipeline.
 Each task in a DAG is defined by instantiating an operator.

-There are many different operators available in Airflow, from operators that generically execute code provided by the user, like a Python function, to operators that perform very specific actions, like transferring data from one system to another.
+There are many different types of operators available in Airflow.
+Some operators execute general code provided by the user, like a Python function, while other operators perform very specific actions such as transferring data from one system to another.

 In this guide, we'll cover the basics of using operators in Airflow and show an example of how to implement them in a DAG.